ltearno/resolv/README.md

 sees in what I thought as universal idiomatic code !
 I like that !
 The result is way better, more logical.
 And it is satisfying, it kind of feels the program is perfect once in phase with the borrow checker ;)
+The more you get it, the more it feels natural and logical.

 ```rust
 use std::fs::File;